Alexander A. Mushtukov

 News CV Publications Talks & Outreach About & Contact

-In 2015, I embarked on my postdoctoral journey at the Anton Pannekoek Institute for Astronomy at the University of Amsterdam.
-There, I became a member of a research group spearheaded by Prof. Michiel van der Klis, where we delved into the investigation of timing properties in accreting compact objects.
+In 2015, Alexander embarked on his postdoctoral journey at the Anton Pannekoek Institute for Astronomy at the University of Amsterdam.
+There, he became a member of a research group spearheaded by Prof. Michiel van der Klis, where they delved into the investigation of timing properties in accreting compact objects.
 This endeavor aimed to explore analogous accretion phenomena from a different perspective.
-Collaborating with Prof. van der Klis and Dr. Adam Ingram from the University of Oxford, we developed an analytical model for deciphering aperiodic variability in X-ray binaries, which we detailed in a published paper (see paper).
-Our research revealed that the geometry of the accretion flow, influenced by the strong magnetic field of a neutron star, shapes the power density spectra of aperiodic variability, giving rise to distinctive features (see paper).
-Building upon our theoretical framework, we introduced a novel method for probing magnetic field strength and geometry in accreting strongly magnetized neutron stars.
-Additionally, I proposed a groundbreaking concept of optically thick envelopes in ultra-luminous X-ray pulsars (see paper), which were identified in 2014 as accreting neutron stars exhibiting extraordinary luminosities.
+Collaborating with Prof. van der Klis and Dr. Adam Ingram from the University of Oxford, they developed an analytical model for deciphering aperiodic variability in X-ray binaries, which was detailed in a published paper (see paper).
+Their research revealed that the geometry of the accretion flow, influenced by the strong magnetic field of a neutron star, shapes the power density spectra of aperiodic variability, giving rise to distinctive features (see paper).

-In collaboration with the high-energy astrophysics groups at the University of Turku (Finland), Tübingen University (Germany), and the Space Research Institute (Russia), we have made significant strides in our understanding of low-level accretion phenomena.
-Our efforts led to groundbreaking discoveries, including the first-ever detection of explicit transitions of X-ray pulsars (XRPs) into the "propeller" state (see paper), as well as the identification of a new mode of accretion in XRPs—stable accretion from a "cold" disk (see paper).
-Furthermore, we demonstrated that dramatic spectral changes accompany the transition of XRPs into their low-level accretion state (see paper).
-These spectral variations offer valuable insights into the fundamental processes occurring in the magnetized atmospheres of accreting neutron stars.
-I have contributed a theoretical framework and developed a numerical model to explain the observed spectral changes (see paper).
+In collaboration with high-energy astrophysics groups at the University of Turku (Finland), Tübingen University (Germany), and the Space Research Institute (Russia), significant strides have been made in understanding low-level accretion phenomena.
+Their efforts led to groundbreaking discoveries, including the first-ever detection of explicit transitions of X-ray pulsars (XRPs) into the "propeller" state (see paper), as well as the identification of a new mode of accretion in XRPs—stable accretion from a "cold" disk (see paper).

 Contact information: